 The In-House Team Strives for Overall Excellence

-Recently, muzmatch issued a clarion call to its members — they wanted to translate the app into as many languages as possible, and they needed significant manpower to do it.
-Fortunately, the dating app has over half a million members, and they were more than up to the task.
+In 2018, muzz issued a clarion call to its members — they wanted to translate the app into as many languages as possible, and they needed significant manpower to do it.
+Fortunately, the app’s members were more than up to the task.
 Many members sent in translations and offered guidance based on their experiences as dating app users and native speakers of various languages.

 “The resulting translations were 20% the cost of an agency,” Ryan said, “but had far superior quality thanks to the unique understanding of our product that our users have.”